Low Rider 1.0

 Here are the blueprints for the componenet panels:

 The Side Walls

 The side walls get special mention for three reasons.
-First, the dimensions of the panels are identical for both the living unit and the storage unit, the only difference being that the storage units are not insulated.
+First, the dimensions of the panels are identical for both the living unit and the storage unit.
 Second, the side panels are not square, and must be constructed carefully.
 Third, the panel for the left side and the right side are not identical, but instead are mirror images of each other.
 Take care not to make 'two left feet'.

 The Storage Unit

-The storage unit is a simpler, smaller, uninsulated version of the living unit; if you're building a Low Rider for the first time, you may wish to build a storage unit first.
+The storage unit is a smaller, simpler, uninsulated version of the living unit.
+Therefore, if you're building a Low Rider 1.0 for the first time, you may wish to build a storage unit first.